 drawOn: aCanvas aCanvas fillRectangle: `-75 @ -70 corner: 75 @ 70` color: `Color blue`

-A Morph instance draw instructions are relative to its owner’s coordinates system.
-If you observe this blue rectangular morph we created, it is located on the top left corner of the World, where are the (0,0) coordinates; in fact, a large part of this morph is not visible, three quarters of its areas is outside of the screen.
+A Morph instance’s drawing instructions are relative to its owner’s coordinate system.
+If you observe this blue rectangular morph we created, it is located at the top left corner of the World, where the (0,0) coordinates are; in fact, a large part of this morph is not visible, three-quarters of its area is outside of the screen.

-If you observe the halo as see in Figure 3.6, there is no scale, resize and rotate icons!
-Indeed, a Morph instance can’t be resized or rotated.
-Moreover, when you try to move the morph through its move icon, you can’t, it sticks to its position, hard coded in its drawOn: method.
-It is about time to introduce the PlacedMorph class which offers these features.
+If you observe the halo as seen in Figure 3.5, there are no scale, resize, and rotate icons!
+Indeed, a Morph instance cannot be resized or rotated.
+Moreover, when you try to move the morph through its move icon, you can’t; it sticks to its position, hard-coded in its drawOn: method.
+It is about time to introduce the PlacedMorph class, which offers these features.

 ...but not only.